Medical and Sciences Building

 “The decorum displayed by Reiach and Hall’s medical sciences building for the University of St Andrews harks back to the original values of the modern movement….and what this building has in plenty, is a sense of architectural decorum, of individuality ennobled within a collective framework.” - Miles Glendinning, The Architects’ Journal

 The new Medical Sciences Building is located on a prominent site at the entrance to the North Haugh Campus.
-Addressing master planning issues for the campus as a whole, we challenged the idea of ‘pavilion’ development by ‘infilling’ the sites between these ‘object’ buildings to repair the disjointed nature of the site.
+Addressing masterplanning issues for the campus as a whole, we challenged the idea of ‘pavilion’ development by ‘infilling’ the sites between these ‘object’ buildings to repair the disjointed nature of the site.
 The pattern that evolved takes up the very beautiful precedent of courts and quads that St Andrews is renowned for.
+The new building creates a new ‘edge’ and resulted in the University changing its choice of site enabling more efficient development and better departmental connections.

 • Contract Value